 Don’t get me wrong, it can be done.
 You can be the mechanic, have your own little shop, handle everything yourself, and make a modest living and be 100% okay with that.
 But that’s not what this conversation is about, this article is about making it big, and if you’re doing everything, you’re doing nothing big.

 Snafu # 2 – Whining, Crying, or Begging.

 I know this sounds harsh, but 10 times out of 10, any of the above will lead to distance between you and your customers.
 And should someone actually visit your store because you whined that business was down and they felt pity on you, it’ll be the last time you ever see them again.

 People who feel pity for others have a tendency to AVOID them at all cost as to not feel that negative sense of pity.
 It’s sad, and we all avoid it.

-“But I don’t beg for business!” oh, of course you may not call it begging, but there are many ways to beg that may feel like they are discrete or indirect, but we see right through it.
+“But I don’t beg for business!”
+Oh, of course you may not call it begging.
+There are many ways to beg that may feel like they are discrete or indirect, but we see right through it.
 More importantly, we FEEL the message you’re really sending.